Lockheed MC-130: Just Cause

 Talons supported Operation Just Cause, the United States invasion of Panama in December 1989 and January 1990.
 Three MC-130Es of the 1st Special Operations Wing deployed to Hunter Army Air Field, Georgia within 48 hours of being alerted, then airlanded Rangers of the 2nd Battalion 75th Ranger Regiment into Rio Hato Military Airfield on 18 December 1989.
-The operation was conducted under total blackout conditions, using night vision goggles, 35 minutes after the opening parachute assault.
+The operation was conducted under total blackout conditions, using Night Vision Goggles (NVGs), 35 minutes after the opening parachute assault.
 One of the MC-130s had an engine disabled by a ground obstruction while taxiing, then made an NVG takeoff on three engines under intense ground fire, earning its pilot the Distinguished Flying Cross.
-The lead Talon, the only MC-130E equipped with the Benson tank refueling system, remained on the airfield as a Forward Area Refueling and Rearming Point (FARRP) for U.S. Army OH-6 helicopters.
+The lead Talon, the only MC-130E equipped with the Benson tank refueling system, remained on the airfield as a FARP for U.S. Army OH-6 helicopters.
 When Panamanian General Manuel Noriega surrendered on 3 January, he was immediately flown to Homestead Air Force Base, Florida, by a Combat Talon.